Tony Rice: Collaborations

-In 1980, he recorded a successful album of traditional bluegrass duets with Ricky Skaggs called Skaggs & Rice.
+In 1980, he recorded a successful album of traditional old-time duets with Ricky Skaggs called Skaggs & Rice.
 He followed that with two albums alongside traditional instrumentalist and songwriter Norman Blake both well received and two Rice Brothers albums (1992 and 1994) that featured him teamed with his late elder brother, Larry, and younger brothers, Wyatt and Ronnie.

 Beginning in 1984, Rice collaborated on four albums with bluegrass banjo player Béla Fleck – Double Time (1984), Drive (1988), Tales from the Acoustic Planet (1995), and The Bluegrass Sessions: Tales from the Acoustic Planet, Vol. 2 (1999).

 Rice joined David Grisman and Jerry Garcia in 1993 to record The Pizza Tapes.
 In 1994, Rice and Grisman recorded Tone Poems, an original collection of material where they used historical, vintage mandolins and guitars, different ones for each track.

 In 1994, Rice joined Mark Johnson to record Clawgrass, Mark Johnson with the Rice Brothers and Friends which featured Tony and his brothers Larry Rice, Wyatt and Ronnie.

 In 1995, Rice recorded a duo album with John Carlini who also played with the David Grisman Quintet.

 In 1997, Rice, his brother Larry, Chris Hillman (formerly of the Flying Burrito Brothers and the Byrds) and banjoist Herb Pedersen founded the so-called anti-supergroup Rice, Rice, Hillman & Pedersen and produced three albums between 1997 and 2001.

 In the 2000s and 2010s, he performed in a quartet with guitarist/singer-songwriter Peter Rowan, bassist Bryn Bright (later known as Bryn Davies), and mandolinist Billy Bright (replaced by Sharon Gilchrist).